hilbert9221/INFUNE/README.md

 - torch-geometric>=1.3.0

 ## Data description
-The data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gbJUaE59t4c8uLbJ7H03bljm2G0asoOM?usp=sharing).
+The preprocessed data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1gbJUaE59t4c8uLbJ7H03bljm2G0asoOM?usp=sharing).
+Due to the privacy concern, the raw data including user profiles and contents are not shared.

 ### Data for the information fusion component
 All data requires for the information fusion component lie in `data/`.